-Speaker localization aims to localize the positions of speakers with the knowledge of speech signals recorded by microphones.
-It finds wide applications in robotics \cite{valin2004localization}, teleconferencing \cite{wang1997voice}, speech separation \cite{jiang2014binaural}, etc. It is a challenging task in adverse acoustic environments with strong reverberation and noise interference.
-Conventional speaker localization only requires to obtain the directions of speech sources, which is also known as the direction-of-arrival (DOA) estimation.
-Representative methods include the multiple signal classification (MUSIC) \cite{schmidt1986multiple} and the steered response power with phase transform (SRP-PHAT) \cite{dibiase2000high}.
+Speaker localization in adverse acoustic environments with strong reverberation and noise interference is challenging.
+Conventional speaker localization requires obtaining the directions of speech sources, also known as direction-of-arrival (DOA) estimation.
+Representative methods include multiple signal classification (MUSIC) \cite{schmidt1986multiple} and steered response power with phase transform (SRP-PHAT) \cite{dibiase2000high}.

-Recently, with the fast development of deep-learning-based speech separation and enhancement \cite{wang2018supervised}, deep-learning-based DOA estimation has received much attention \cite{xiao2015learning,wang2018robust,chakrabarty2019multi,nguyen2020robust,qian2021multi,he2021neural,qian2022deep,mack2022signal,songgong2022acoustic}.
-Some methods use deep models to estimate noise-robust variables which are then used in conventional DOA estimators \cite{wang2018robust}.
-Some methods formulated the DOA estimation as a classification problem of azimuth classes \cite{xiao2015learning}.
-Spatial acoustic features like generalized cross correlation \cite{xiao2015learning}, phase spectrograms \cite{chakrabarty2019multi}, spatial pseudo-spectrum \cite{nguyen2020robust}, and circular harmonic features \cite{songgong2022acoustic} are usually extracted as the input of deep models.
-Convolutional neural networks are popular deep models for the DOA estimation \cite{chakrabarty2019multi,nguyen2020robust,he2021neural,mack2022signal}.
-Under the above directions, many generalized problems were explored \cite{nguyen2020robust,he2021neural,qian2021multi,qian2022deep}.
-They show improved performance over conventional approaches.
+Recently, with the rapid development of deep-learning-based speech separation and enhancement \cite{wang2018supervised}, deep-learning-based DOA estimation has received increasing attention \cite{xiao2015learning,wang2018robust,chakrabarty2019multi,nguyen2020robust,qian2021multi,he2021neural,qian2022deep,mack2022signal,songgong2022acoustic}.
+Some methods utilize deep models to estimate noise-robust variables that are then fed into conventional DOA estimators \cite{wang2018robust}.
+Other methods formulate DOA estimation as a classification problem of azimuth classes \cite{xiao2015learning}.
+Spatial acoustic features like generalized cross correlation \cite{xiao2015learning}, phase spectrograms \cite{chakrabarty2019multi}, spatial pseudo-spectrum \cite{nguyen2020robust}, and circular harmonic features \cite{songgong2022acoustic} are frequently extracted as input to deep models.
+Convolutional neural networks (CNNs) are popular in the study of the DOA estimation \cite{chakrabarty2019multi,nguyen2020robust,he2021neural,mack2022signal}.
+Following the above directions, many generalized issues were explored \cite{nguyen2020robust,he2021neural,qian2021multi,qian2022deep}, exhibiting improved performance over conventional approaches.